Published On: December 6, 2021

 Geolocation is indeed the most important technology in Uber’s technology stack.
 But you might be interested in other functionalities as well if you want to know how to build an app like Uber.

-Push and text notifications
+Push and Text Notification

-Text notifications are required along with push notifications as the latter don’t work if device goes offline in the midst of the operation.
 Moreover, the Apple Push Notification Service queues notifications in a way that notification received when the device was offline will not be delivered when it comes online.

 There is no way for a developer to know whether the notification was delivered or not in the case of Apple Push Notification Service, which isn’t the case with Google Notifications.